Unity-Technologies/ml-agents/docs/Training-Domain-Variation.md

 are randomly instantiated with varying objects or properties.

 To make agents robust and better generalizable to different environments, the agent should be trained over multiple variations of the environment.
-We refer to this approach as **Domain Variation**.
+We refer to this approach as **Domain Variation**, where the parameters of the environment are refered to as the domain.
 Using domain variation for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the environment